jaghaimo/starpocalypse/README.md

 **Industry Module**

 1. Ignore player owned markets altogether (do nothing).
 This also means autonomous colonies from Nexerelin.
-1. Add Ground Defenses to all non-player markets, raider bases included.
+1. Add Ground Defences to all non-player markets, raider bases included.
 1. Additionally, add Orbiting Station and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
 1. And make sure that the above two are met throughout your playthrough (via a transient listener).

 **Submarket Module**

+1. Remove all special items (e.g. synchrotrons, nanoforges, AI cores) from industries of non-player factions (one-off, on New Game only).
 1. Remove all combat ships, weapons, and LPCs from open and black markets if it is not a pirate or luddic path market, and...
 1. Add all removed weapons and LPCs back to Military Market, if there is one.
 1. But when stability is low, some of them leak back to Black Market.